Charles Grafton Page: Controversy and impact from politics, war, and patents

-Page's scientific undertakings brought him into public arenas where politics and controversy held sway.
+As with the challenge to spiritualism described above, Page's scientific undertakings brought him into public arenas where politics and controversy held sway.
+Eloquent, combative, keen-minded and persistent, Page made his commitments known.
+Increasingly, Page's self-chosen and sometimes self-serving commitments diverged from the norms of behavior sanctioned by society and the elitism of the emerging professionalist trend in science.
+The resulting tarnish to Page's reputation impacted him during his lifetime and contributed to the longstanding historical neglect of his scientific work and personal story, thereby reducing general understanding of the complexity of the American experience in science.

 A tension early to arise in his career as patent examiner was that of the conflict of interest between the privileged information he had regarding applicants' patents, and his private consulting with particular inventors on the side.
 Following his appearance in the 1848 Morse v O'Reilly lawsuit over the telegraph, Page took a more careful stance in his role as patent examiner.
 Thereafter, he refrained from transmitting such privileged information to rival patent applicants.

 However, the well-paid public post of patent examiner put the occupants continually under scrutiny by politicians, scientists, and aspiring inventors.
 Both Congress and the executive branch exerted control and influence over policy and practices in the patent office.

 In the early years of the United States Patent and Trademark Office, a patent examiner was expected to be highly trained, knowledgeable in all the sciences, informed on current and past technology.
-Page was an exemplar of this ideal and became the chief patent examiner.
-As Page continued in the job of senior examiner he developed a keen eye for detecting fraudulent scientific claims, although he was a patent advocate.
+Page was an exemplar of this ideal.

-The number of patents submitted to the agency in his time at the prestigious job increased sharply, however the number of patents granted was the same or less, and the number of patent examiners was unchanged.
+As Page continued in the job, the number of patents submitted to the agency increased sharply, while the number of patents granted was the same or less, and the number of patent examiners was unchanged.
 Inventors seeking patents, becoming incensed about decisions made against them, coalesced into a lobby with a voice projected through the journal Scientific American.
 This lobby advocated "liberalization" — more leniency in the granting of patents, giving the inventor the "benefit of the doubt"— and argued against the scientific research being sponsored by the Smithsonian Institution under Joseph Henry.

 Henry took a hard line, decrying inventors' "futile attempts to innovate and improve".
 The elite professionalized science that Henry was building up through the Smithsonian and other organizations treated as low status the having or seeking of a patent; patents were not considered a contribution to science.
 While Page set out to show that gaining patents was genuine scientific work, he fell out of favor with the scientific establishment.
 His friendship with Henry petered out, and Page was no longer held in high regard as part of elite science.